7up Logo

 7up Logo 2000

-The brand continues to evolve, and the name on the logo reverts back to the slanted style, showing the rise.
+The brand continues to evolve, and the name on the logo reverts to the diagonal style, showing the rise.
 This time, the movement is towards naturalness.
 To fully live up to this definition, the owners change the formulation.
 But in the end, the wording “natural” was challenged, and the label is now labeled 100% natural flavors.
 It is placed on a bright yellow ribbon under the brand name.
 The name itself became very light, also symbolizing renewal and naturalness.

 2010 – 2015